pw4rn3r/ECE382/labs/lab8/index.md

 1. Your robot must always start at the home position.
 2. Your robot is considered successful only if it finds one of the three exits and moves partially out of the maze.
-3. A large portion of your grade depends on which door you exit.
+3. A large portion of your grade depends on which door you exit (see Figure 1 below):
-  1. Door 1 - Required Functionality
+  1. Door 1 Required Functionality (50 pts)
-  2. Door 2 - B Functionality
+  2. Door 2 Functionality (15 pts)
-  3. Door 3 - A Functionality
+  3. Door 3 Functionality (15 pts)
-    1. **You cannot hit a wall!**
+    - **You cannot hit a wall!**
   4. Bonus!
-Navigate from the A door back to the entrance using the same algorithm.
+Navigate from Door 3 back to the entrance using the same algorithm.
-    1. **You cannot hit a wall!**
+    - **You cannot hit a wall!**
+4. Provide a [cutsheet](Lab_8_Cutsheet.pdf) if another instructor checks your functionality
-4. Your robot must solve the maze in less than three minutes.
+5. Your robot must solve the maze in less than three minutes.
-5. Your robot will be stopped if it touches the wall more than twice.
+6. Your robot will be stopped if it touches the wall more than twice.
-6. Your robot must use the ultrasonic sensor to find its path through the maze.
+7. You cannot hard code the path through the maze.
+You must use your sense and avoid algorithms, along with your ultrasonic sensor, to navigate through the maze.

 **Do not step onto the maze since the floor will not support your weight.
 You will notice the maze floor is cracked from cadets who ignored this advice.**